Greg-Rose/Simple-Talk/README.md

 * Bethany Dubois
 * Natacha Lou Comandante

 ## How To Use

+ 1. Click the microphone icon/button to start recording
+ 2. Say what you want transcribed and simplified
+ 3. Click the Stop button when you're finished talking

+## How To Run Locally

 To clone and run this application (on Mac), you'll need [Git](https://git-scm.com), Ruby and Python installed on your computer.
 From your command line: